What "safe" actually means for an online will

 Put a safe, legally valid will in place

 15-minute questionnaire.
-Reviewed by a qualified UK estate planner within 24 hours. £69 single, £99 mirror.
+Checked against the Wills Act 1837 and delivered within 24 hours. £69 single, £99 mirror.
 No subscription.
 No advisor calls — entirely self-serve online.

 Ready to write a safe, legally valid online will?

 Most clients finish the questionnaire in 15 minutes.
-The will is reviewed by a qualified UK estate planner and emailed back within 24 hours. £69 fixed.
+The will is checked against the Wills Act 1837 and emailed back within 24 hours. £69 fixed.